laraish/laraish/readme.md

 * [Unyson](http://unyson.io/)

-## What's the diffrence between the original Laravel?
+## What's the difference between the original Laravel?

 I'd say almost no differences there, except some additional tweaking, which gets Laravel to work well inside a WordPress theme.
 So basically you could do anything that you could do with Laravel, it's just the regular Laravel inside a WordPress theme.
 If you are curious about what exactly have been modified, taking a diff to the original Laravel would make sense for you.